-Hanging some patterned wallpaper to make a feature wall or chimney breast is an easy way to make a big statement for a small price.
-Wallpaper is one of the easiest ways to invigorate a tired living space and inject character into a room that’s a bit bland.
+Hanging some patterned wallpaper to create a feature wall is an easy way to make a big statement for a small price.
+Wallpaper is one of the easiest ways to invigorate a tired living space and inject character into a room that’s maybe a bit bland.

 There are so many different patterns to choose from – tropical prints, bold geometrics, and pretty floral designs, to name just three.

-If you think you want to make a statement with your wallpaper but aren’t 100% convinced, you can even get some peel-and-stick wallpaper – so if you change your mind, you can just peel it off.
-To get inspired, why not have a look at WallsNeedLove’s list of peel-and-stick wallpaper designs?
+If you’d like to make a statement with your wallpaper but aren’t 100% sure what style would work best, you can even buy some peel-and-stick wallpaper – so if you change your mind, you can just peel it off.
+For inspiration, why not have a look at WallsNeedLove’s list of peel-and-stick wallpaper designs?

-You can choose to have your wallpaper hung by a handyperson or professional.
-Though if you’re brave enough to have a go yourself, it’s worth having a watch of the video below first.
+You can choose to have your wallpaper hung by a professional, or if you’re able to do it yourself, it’s worth watching the video below first.

 10. Get creative with art

 Just as a big mirror and vibrant wallpaper can help make your living space look beautiful and unique, so can artwork.

 There are so many different ways to inject some creativity into your living area.
 For example, you could hang stylish black and white photos on one wall, prop up oversized wall art against another – or choose a large, eye-catching painting to hang as your room’s main feature.

 While original paintings could be expensive, you could always choose a print instead.
 Once these are framed, they can look similarly stylish.